FathimaShafana/SAD/NoteTaking/README.md

 c.
 Check if it's running with the hello-world image
 ![](https://github.com/FathimaShafana/SAD/blob/main/NoteTaking/Screenshots_04/helloworldDocker.JPG?raw=true)

 d.
 Create a docker file in the root of your app.
+(DockerFile in the repository)

 e.
 Build your docker
 ![](https://github.com/FathimaShafana/SAD/blob/main/NoteTaking/Screenshots_04/BuildDocker.JPG?raw=true)